Central Bank Liquidity Framework

 A liquidity framework can organize access to funding, but it cannot eliminate every market friction.
 Official liquidity does not automatically restore market depth, dealer willingness, or smooth price discovery in all assets.
 A market can still suffer from thin trading, balance-sheet constraints, or selective funding pressure even when central bank support is clearly available.
 The framework improves the conditions for liquidity transmission, but it does not remove the distinction between funding liquidity and market liquidity.

-That is why the framework should be understood as an operational architecture with clear limits.
+The framework should therefore be read as an operational architecture with clear limits.
 It defines how liquidity is created, distributed, bounded, and backstopped, but its effectiveness still depends on collateral quality, intermediary balance sheets, participation structure, and market confidence.
 A strong framework does not guarantee frictionless transmission.
 It makes transmission more credible, more orderly, and more resilient when conditions become uneven.

 FAQ